CASE STUDY/02·OBSCURA · FOSSSHIPPED 2025 · v2.1.0 · MIT

 05 · WANT A TOOL LIKE THIS?Brief a Forge build.

-Forge ships custom SaaS for clients, and we ship the FOSS that earns the trust first.
+Forge ships custom SaaS for clients — and the FOSS that earns trust first.
 Two-sentence intake, 24-hour response.

 TYPICAL BUILD4–12 weeks